imfelix/imfelix.github.io/README.md

 > This is the final version — said the naive me

 After months of telling myself, it is the final version of my portfolio site and I will start building it — which I never did.
 I have finally started on something.
 Nothing flashy, fancy, or even colourful — only 5 shades of grey.
-However, I have put a lot of thought into building this website, check out my list of [considerations](#considerations) below and you'll have an idea.
+However, I did put in a lot of thought into building this website, check out my list of [considerations](#considerations) below — not

 Happy to hear from you if you have any feedback for my site or even thoughts on my code — anything — just hit me up on [Twitter](https://twitter.com/im_felix) or send me an [email](mailto:hello@felixlee.io).

 ## Considerations

 - User experience
-  - Navigation — *How should the navigations be positioned?*
+  - Navigation - *How should the navigations be positioned?*
-  - Width per line — *Keep it short, 11 - 12 words per line*
+  - Width of paragraph - *Keep it short, 11 - 12 words per line*
-  - Line height — *Good amount of line-height for reading experience*
+  - Line height - *Good amount of line-height for reading experience*
-  - Font pairing — *This took me a good 3 hours to finalise on Freight Font Family*
+  - Font pairing - *This took me a good 3 hours to finalise on Freight Font Family*
 - Responsiveness
-  - Blog post — *Use border, background color, or separator lines to divide each posts?*
+  - Blog post - *Use border, background color, or separator lines to divide each posts?*
-  - Avoid hamburger menu — *Don't hide stuff behind those lines*
+  - Avoid hamburger menu - *Don't hide stuff behind those lines*
 - Accessibility
-  - Contrast — *Is the contrast AAA compliant?*
+  - Contrast - *Is the contrast AAA compliant?*
-  - Icons - *Use words instead of brand icons — unless include screen-read only text*
+  - Icons - *Use words instead of brand icons - unless include screen-read text*
-- Usabilit
+- Usability
   - First time landing on the page, can users find the navigation links?
   - Can they navigate around the site?
 - Performance
   - Typekit loading performance - *Have to deal with unloaded fonts*
-  - State of the art CSS loading — check out the [article](https://jakearchibald.com/2016/link-in-body/) written by Jake Archibald — *should I do it?*
+  - State of the art CSS loading - Check out the [article](https://jakearchibald.com/2016/link-in-body/) written by Jake Archibald - *should I do it?*
-  - Inline small chunk of CSS in the head — *remove the use of requesting a CSS file at all*
+  - Inline small chunk of CSS in the head - *Remove the use of requesting a CSS file*
-- Use of colours — *My intention is to attempt at designing a website without the use of colours other than shades of grey.*
+- Use of colours - *My intention is to attempt at designing a website without the use of colours other than shades of grey.*

 ## This website is built using: